 Quarter past/quarter to

 These expressions are used to talk about those times when fifteen minutes after an hour have passed (quarter past), and also when there are fifteen minutes left in an hour (quarter to).

 03:15 – a quarter past three

-to / till / until / past
+To / till / until / past

 To is used when talking about the minutes until a certain hour.
 For example, if it’s 09:48, then it’s read as “twelve minutes to ten.”Till and Until are used when talking about the time or hours left until something happens, but the former is considered more informal.
 This way, a person can say “two hours till bedtime”.

-It's twenty minutes past eleven.
+It’s twenty five minutes past eleven.

-Even though the most precise when of expressing time is to tell the hour as it is, there is another way that’s also of common use, that is to tell the time referring to the time of the day.
+Even though the most precise when expressing time is to tell the hour as it is, there is another way that’s also of common use, that is to tell the time referring to the time of the day.
 This is a general approach of time, and it’s not specific.
 It’s mainly used when the exact hour and minutes are not so important.